 Merrimack had its first social library in 1798, and another one around 1850, but the public library did not become a reality until much later.
 In 1891, NH state legislature passed a law designed to encourage towns that didn't already have a public library to establish one.
 This encouragement came in the form of $100 worth of books donated to those towns that established a public library under the "simple and reasonable provisions of the law".
-Almost 40 years after the second social library was created, in March 1892 at the Town Meeting, Merrimack voters elected to accept the offer of books from the State, and to purchase more books worth a sum of $25.
+In March 1892 at the Town Meeting, Merrimack voters elected to accept the offer of books from the State, and to purchase more books worth a sum of $25.
 They also elected the first Library Trustees: Rev. E.A.
 Keep, Henry A. Harris, and Dr. Warren W. Pillsbury, Chairman.The new public library opened on January 1, 1893 in Dr. Pillsbury's home.
 Through the generosity of James B. Hoitt and Dr. George C. Hoitt, the new library received 88 volumes donated from the Charles T. Cotton Library at Thornton's Ferry along with 33 volumes donated from other sources.
 By March, the library owned 283 volumes, had issued 64 library cards and had loaned 186 books.

 Dr. Pillsbury briefly served as the first librarian.
 By mid-1893, Miss Emma Cross was appointed as librarian, a position she filled for 39 years.
 In its early years, the library had many homes.
 It was first located in the home of Dr. Pillsbury, followed by the home of Dr. Davis, and later, moved into the front room of Miss Emma Cross' home.
 In 1907, the library and its 3,000 volumes were moved to rented quarters in Ayers' Store.